-The data collected for predictive maintenance can be used to improve the performance of a plant.
-The right time of maintenance can improve the productivity of the plant and also the data gathered can be also analyzed separately to improve the performance.
+The data collected for predictive maintenance can be use to improve the performance of a plant.
+The right time of maintenance can improve the productivity of the plant and also the data gathered can be analyse separately to improve the performance.

 Types of Defect Inspection Techniques:

 There are different types of defect inspection techniques which vary from plant to plant and the type of defects.
-In conventional defect inspection techniques, the sensory inspections were carried out.
-But in the latest defect inspection techniques, the conventional techniques are improved.
+In conventional defect inspection techniques, sensory inspections is carry out.
+However, in the latest defect inspection techniques, the conventional techniques improved.

 - Enhanced Sensory Inspection: